Solutions for Sustainable and Resilient Communication Infrastructure in Disaster Relief and Management Scenarios: Post-Disaster Communication and Energy Planning, Rescue and Evacuation

 The ground infrastructure is very susceptible to disruption, as shown in Fig. \ref{disaster_struck_BS}, which occurs after disasters and often leads to communication failures.
 In such situations, alternative solutions beyond the existing architecture are necessary to ensure communication needs are met.
 Numerous mobile and service providers are putting resources into creating and executing new network architectures and strategies to improve the effectiveness of existing wireless communication systems.
 Many technical solutions have been proposed as potential candidates for supporting data transmission in disaster-affected regions.
 In the following, to prevent communication disruptions in a post-disaster case, the solutions proposed in the literature will be detailed.

 Satellite networks can provide reliable communications in areas where terrestrial infrastructure has been damaged or destroyed and enable communications over long distances and in remote locations.
 While the primary role of satellites in post-disaster situations is to provide backhaul support to aerial nodes, an intriguing area of research is the development of low-latency LEO satellites that can also offer direct access to user devices \cite{2022Matracia}.
 This might be a reality if the 6G technology supports satellite BSs and these satellites use similar frequency bands, so devices can connect to them without modification, but with lower rates due to the low-gain antennas.
-Many studies in the past decade have explored the use of satellites in disaster scenarios \cite{2017Wang,takahashi2013disaster,casoni2015integration,volk2021emergency,dai2020capacity, zhou2021integrated}.
-In \cite{2017Wang}, the hybrid Satellite-Aerial-Terrestrial Networks in emergency scenarios have been studied.
-The wireless technologies used in this hybrid scenario have been summarized, and some challenges like interoperability, QoS assurance, and security have been discussed.
-The authors in \cite{volk2021emergency} introduced three innovative architectures, backed by experimental data, utilizing satellite communication (SATCOM) for public protection and disaster relief (PPDR).
-In \cite{zhou2021integrated}, a post-disaster technology has been proposed that integrates satellite-based and ground-based emergency networks.
+Many studies in the past decade explored the use of satellites in disaster scenarios \cite{2017Wang,takahashi2013disaster,casoni2015integration,volk2021emergency,dai2020capacity, zhou2021integrated}.In \cite{2017Wang}, the hybrid Satellite-Aerial-Terrestrial Networks in emergency scenarios were studied.
+The wireless technologies used in this hybrid scenario were summarized, and some challenges like interoperability, QoS assurance, and security were discussed.
+Reference \cite{volk2021emergency} introduced three innovative architectures, backed by experimental data, utilizing satellite communication (SATCOM) for public protection and disaster relief (PPDR).
+In \cite{zhou2021integrated}, a post-disaster technology was proposed that integrated satellite-based and ground-based emergency networks.
 The nodes of the network, in particular the mesh \ac{AP} nodes, and the portable satellite stations, have a portable design that can be easily transported by the network operator and deployed at the appropriate location.